Prince Albert District Planning Commission

 Please ensure that Development Permits and Building Permits are issued before any construction begins.
 For further information please contact the Planning Officer at 306-764-2751.

-Development Permits and Building Permits can be picked up from the Municipal Office or directly from the Planning Officer.
+Building Permits, detached garage and deck fillable work sheets can be downloaded from the links below or picked up from the Municipal Office or directly from the Planning Officer.

 The Prince Albert District Planning Commission recently underwent a complete review of the District Development Plan and the Zoning Bylaw.
 See the links below.